 In particular, there is overwhelming evidence that many vertical mergers foreclose upstream or downstream rivals, either by restricting key inputs they need to compete, or by raising their costs in ways that drive business to the merged firm - exactly the opposite of the argument made by Bork and others.
-Vertical foreclosure can be particularly harmful to independent businesses that require access both to inputs and to customers on fair and equal terms in order to compete.
+154 Vertical foreclosure can be particularly harmful to independent businesses that require access both to inputs and to customers on fair and equal terms in order to compete.

-In the decades following the 1950 anti-merger amendments, the FTC's enforcement policies recognized the ability of vertical mergers to foreclose competition, particularly for independent businesses.
+In the decades following the 1950 antimerger amendments, the FTC's enforcement policies recognized the ability of vertical mergers to foreclose competition, particularly for independent businesses.
 For example, a wave of vertical mergers in the cement industry in the 1960s led the FTC to issue specific vertical merger guidelines for the industry.
 The commission "believed that the vertical merger movement in the industry threatened competition because it promised to result in a significant degree of foreclosure in some markets.
 This, in turn, would place some manufacturers at a competitive disadvantage and would also raise entry barriers in cement manufacturing."
-A Congressional study found that the Commission's guidelines and enforcement efforts "did halt the trend toward increased vertical integration through merger in the cement industry" and "likely played a part in the decline in concentration among cement manufacturers."